 Anxiety Attacks: What No One Understands

 Anxiety disorders are covered in the Diagnostic Manual of Mental Disorders (DSM-V).
-These disorders can be experienced on both sudden and recurring bases.
+However, they’re something that can be experienced on both an isolated or a recurring basis.

-Today on our site we want to cover this common problem and provide you with some basic strategies to deal with anxiety attacks if they occur.
+Today on our site we want to cover this common problem and emphasize that they’re no reason to be ashamed.

 Anxiety attacks: when your heart feels like it’s going to explode

-- A little anxiety, properly managed, can be used to motivate us to be more effective in our daily lives.
+When managed well, a little anxiety can be used to motivate us to be more effective in our daily lives.